HarshaSri-Sameera/Scrapy_WebScraping/README.md

 ## WebScraping_Projects
-These are build using Scrapy, Splash and Selenium
+These are build using Scrapy
+Using a spider scrapped data from the website "http://books.toscrape.com"